444sami/holbertonschool-low_level_programming/functions_nested_loops/README.md

 <h1 align="center">C - Functions, nested loops project</h1>

 <h2 align="center">Learning Objectives</h2>
-At the end of this project, you are expected to be able to explain to anyone, without the help of Google:
+<h3>At the end of this project, you are expected to be able to explain to anyone, without the help of Google:</h3>

 →What are nested loops and how to use them